STUDENT WELLBEING

 We would like to extend a very warm welcome to our Student Wellbeing web page.
 In collaboration with students, parents and teachers we have designed this page to support the wellbeing of our school community to create an inclusive, empathetic and ambitious learning environment where everyone feels safe, with a positive sense of self and belonging.

 We take pride in our physical and emotional wellbeing and while encouraging all to take responsibility for their own wellbeing we aim to do all we can as a school community to support each other when we need it.
-We have dedicated Wellbeing Teams in every year group which consist of Learning Coaches for every pupil, Guidance Learning and Support Officers, Heads of Learning and Skills and members of the Senior Management Team to ensure that our pupils are happy and healthy.
+We have dedicated Wellbeing Teams in every year group which consist of Learning Coaches for every pupil, Guidance Learning and Support Officers, Heads of Learning and Skills and members of the Senior Leadership Team to ensure that our pupils are happy and healthy.
 These teams work closely with outside agencies to ensure that the support provided is bespoke to every student and their families.
 As well as embedding Health and Wellbeing into all Areas of Learning and Experience across the school, we organise dedicated Health and Wellbeing days each term to ensure that it is a continued focus for us all.
 It is also a focus for us during our three Prep sessions each week, where pupils spend extended periods of time with their Learning Coaches for more support.

 Throughout this page you will find a selection of links, resources, information and ideas that we hope will help you to help yourself to be happy, healthy and prosperous at Treorchy Comprehensive School.